WestMichiganRUserGroup/vocab-expandR/README.md

 *Expand your R vocabulary, get goodies*

-Inspired by Hadley Wickham's Advanced R chapter, [Vocabulary](http://adv-r.had.co.nz/Vocabulary.html), we have a fun challenge for our WMRUG members!
+Inspired by Hadley Wickham's Advanced R chapter, [Vocabulary](http://adv-r.had.co.nz/Vocabulary.html), we have a fun challenge for our WMRUG members! **We are looking for people to talk about R functions that you think should be in every R user's toolkit.
+Participants will get FREE CANDY or FREE COFFEE!**

-An R programmer has a tendency to collect cool functions over time.
+An R programmer has a tendency to collect cool functions and idioms over time.
 When an R programmer comes across a problem that they have not encountered before, they usually have to hit the documentation, browse the blogosphere, or peruse some package vignettes.
 This is a great way to discover new functionality and become a more well-rounded R user.

 We want to leverage each other's expertise to become more well-rounded as a group and share our knowledge with each other.
-Please come and show us some gems in your collection of R tricks!
+Please come show us some gems in your collection or show us that you can teach an old function new tricks!

 ## How it works